• Skip to primary navigation

 Substitutions:

-Tofu - Firm tofu or tempeh can be used if needed.
+Tofu - Firm or extra firm tofu or tempeh can be used.

 Almond butter - You could also sub in cashew or peanut butter.